Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Environmental Enrichment

-Small changes in your dog’s surroundings — new spaces to explore, cozy rest areas, visual access to the world, or different routines that offer choice and comfort.
+Small, thoughtful changes to your dog’s surroundings — new areas to explore, cozy rest spots, visual access to the world, or routines that offer comfort and choice.

 Emotional Enrichment